3.11 Mutual obligation requirements

 Note 2: Information about requirements for full-time students receiving YA can be found at 3.2.7 and Austudy can be found at 3.3.4.
 Australian Apprentices in receipt of YA, Austudy or ABSTUDY are not required to satisfy requirements but must continue to satisfy the definition of a full-time Australian Apprentice (1.1.A.324).

 When coming onto payment, participation payment recipients are generally required to engage with employment services before receiving payment (3.11.12).
 Job seekers will then be required to enter into a Job Plan (3.11.2) which outlines all of a job seeker's mutual obligation requirements.
-These requirements will generally include looking for and accepting suitable work (3.11.1), attending appointments with their employment services provider, attending all job interviews and undertaking other suitable activities (3.11.3).
+These requirements will generally include looking for and accepting suitable work (3.11.1), attending appointments with their employment services provider (if applicable), attending all job interviews and undertaking other suitable activities (if applicable) (3.11.3).

 Job seekers' mutual obligation requirements are generally determined by the following factors: